 Are You A Homeowner?

 If so, you have even more financing options available to you, such as a home equity loan or line of credit.
 Equity loans offer the lowest rates available, but they can take several weeks to fund, and they require a lien on your home.
 If saving money is the name of the game, this is your best option.
-If you need the funds quickly or don’t qualify for an equity loan, Amplify also offers a Homeowners Express Loan and Line of Credit that have lower rates than most credit cards.
+If you need the funds quickly or don’t qualify for an equity loan, Amplify also offers a Homeowners Express Loan that has lower rates than most credit cards.